 If you or a family member suffered an aortic aneurysm and aortic dissection that can be attributed to fluoroquinolone-based antibiotics, Jason Stone Injury Lawyers would like to hear from you.
 We have ample experience in representing victims of dangerous drugs and we boast a proven record of won cases and best results for our clients.
 After a free, initial consultation, one of our highly-skilled attorneys will work with you closely in order to secure fair and just compensation for you that will cover all your injuries and losses.

 Jason Stone Injury Lawyers works on a contingency fee basis which means that we only charge for our services if we manage to secure a successful result for our client.
 In other words, we only get paid when you do – either as a result of a settlement or a jury verdict.
 In addition, there are no upfront costs or hidden fees.
-Do not hesitate to contact us today and schedule a free consultation with one of our lawyers.
+Do not hesitate to contact us today and schedule a free consultation with one of our Boston injury lawyers.